Traditional Individual Retirement Accounts (IRAs)

 |If Last Number of Reduced Contribution Limit is Not 0, Round Up to the Next Highest Multiple of $10||$3,750||Applies to both spouses separately.|

 Example 3: Same facts as Example 2 but only 1 spouse was an active participant.
 The same deduction limit applies to the active participant.
 However, the nonparticipating spouse is subject to a $178,000 threshold for nonparticipant spouses, so that spouse is subject only to the statutory contribution limits.

 The IRA trustee reports contributions on Form 5498, IRA Contribution Information, both to the IRS and to the taxpayer.
 A taxpayer making a contribution between January 1 and the date in which the previous year's tax return is due, not including extensions, should designate which year for which the contribution is being made; otherwise, the trustee will assume that the contributions are for the current year and will report that to the IRS accordingly.
 A tax return can also be filed before actually making the contribution, but then the contribution must be made by the due date of the return.
 There is no requirement that contributions be made every year, even if the taxpayer is able to do so.
 A taxpayer can set up different IRA accounts and put differing amounts in different accounts, both traditional and Roth IRAs, but the contribution limits apply to all accounts.

-Generally, administrative fees that are billed separately by the trustee of an IRA account are not deductible as contributions but may be deductible as a miscellaneous itemized deduction on Schedule A, Itemized Deductions, subject to a 2% AGI floor.
+Generally, administrative fees that are billed separately by the trustee of an IRA account are not deductible as contributions.
 Brokerage commissions, however, are deductible as part of the contribution.

 Taxable alimony must be subject to a written agreement under a decree of divorce or legal separation; otherwise, the alimony payments cannot be used as a basis for determining IRA contribution limits.